seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Hark, what good sport is out of town to-day!

 **TROILUS**
-Better at home, if ‘would I might’ were ‘may.’
+Better at home, if 'would I might' were 'may.'
 But to the sport abroad: are you bound thither?

 **AENEAS**